singularian/mdencode/README.md

 # mdzip and mdunzip

-mdzip can compress a file into a md block. mdzip only handles sha and md5 as the default cyphers. mdunzip will decompress the output block file. mdunzip only handles sha1 and md5 as the default cyphers currently.
+mdzip can compress a file into a md block. mdzip only handles sha and md5 as the default cyphers.
+mdunzip will decompress the output block file.

+mdunzip only handles sha1 and md5 as the default cyphers currently.
+More signatures will be added including ripe160 and md5.

+Proccessing power limits the size of the input block.

+./mdzip -file=decoderRandom4.go -block=11 -mod=64 -out=decoderRandom4.go.mdz
+ ./mdunzip decoderRandom4.go.mdz decoderRandom4.go.mdz.out

 ```
 nsross@DESKTOP-A1RITGA:~/projects/src/github.com/singularian/mdencode/code/decode$ ./mdunzip